Arnav-Kushesh/notion-site-generator/documentation/documentation.md

 | `section_type` | Select | Must be `html_section` |
 | `enabled` | Checkbox | Show/hide the section |

-**HTML Head Code:** Open the first row as a page, add a code block with your HTML.
+**How to use:** Open the first row as a page, add a code block with your HTML.

 ### 4. `iframe_section`